The Uni Guide has a fresh new look

 3. You’ve met your firm offer

 Congratulations!
-Once your Ucas Hub status updates (this can sometimes take a few hours on results day morning as things get busy) you’ll be sent a confirmation from your firm choice.
+Once your Ucas Hub status updates (this could take a few hours) you’ll be sent a confirmation from your firm choice.

-Now you can sit back and start preparing for university.
+Now you can start preparing for university.

 4. You’ve just missed your predicted grades